httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 ~~~
 {: title="Response advertising the supported algorithms"}

+Note that a 5xx response would have been legitimate too,
+since this specification does not prescribe any behavior
+on status codes.

 # Migrating from RFC 3230

 HTTP digests are computed by applying a hashing algorithm to input data.